Hunting Lifestyle

 People often say finding a morel mushroom is like finding a needle in a haystack.
 However, with some insights into how and when to hunt them (while staying safe in the woods), you can forage and gather these rare mushrooms and use them with your turkey or deer harvests to create delicious meals this spring.

-Here are our best tips for hunting morel mushrooms in the spring!
+Here are our best tips for how to hunt morel mushrooms!

 What Are Morel Mushrooms (and Why Hunt Them)?